 In United States v.
 X-Citement Video, 513 U.S. 64, 77-78 (1994), the United States Supreme Court held that the "knowingly" requirement in Section 2252A extends to the minority status of the person depicted in the image and the fact that the image depicted sexually explicit conduct.
 See also United States v.
 Malik, 385 F.3d 758, 760 (7th Cir.
 2004); United States v.
 Rogers, 474 F. App'x 463, 476-77 (7th Cir.
 2012).

-18 U.S.C. § 2252A(a)(4)(A) SALE OR POSSESSION WITH INTENT TO SELL OF CHILD PORNOGRAPHY IN U.S. TERRITORY- ELEMENTS

-[The indictment charges the defendant[s] with] [Count[s] of the indictment charge[s] the defendant[s] with] [sale of; possession with intent to sell] child pornography.
-In order for you to find [the; a] defendant guilty of this count, the government must prove each of the [four] following elements beyond a reasonable doubt:

-- 1. The defendant knowingly [sold; possessed with intent to sell] [the material identified in the indictment]; - 2.
-[The material identified in the indictment] is child pornography; - 3.
-The defendant knew both that the material depicted one or more minors and that the minor[s] were engaged in sexually explicit conduct; and - 4.
-The [sale] [possession with intent to sell] occurred [in the special maritime and territorial jurisdiction of the United States; on land or in a building owned by, leased to or under the control of the United States government; in Indian country].
+Pursuant to 18 U.S.C. § 2252A(b)(2), if the offense involved any image of child pornography involving a prepubescent minor or a minor who had not attained 12 years of age, the defendant faces a maximum sentence of 20 years' imprisonment, rather than 10 years' imprisonment.
+If this is alleged in a count charged under 18 U.S.C. § 2252A(a)(5)(B), the parties should modify the elements instruction accordingly or provide the jury with a special verdict form.
+See Apprendi v.
+New Jersey, 530 U.S. 466, 490 (2000).
+18 U.S.C. §§ 2252A(a)(6)(A), (B) & (C) PROVIDING CHILD PORNOGRAPHY TO A MINOR-ELEMENTS [The indictment charges the defendant[s] with] [Count[s] \\\\\ of the indictment charge[s] the defendant[s] with] [distributing; offering; sending; providing] child pornography to a minor.
+In order for you to find [the; a] defendant guilty of this count, the government must prove each of the [five] following elements beyond a reasonable doubt: 1.
+The defendant knowingly [distributed; offered; sent; provided] [the material identified in the indictment] to [the person identified in the indictment] for purposes of inducing or persuading a minor to participate in any activity that is illegal; and 2.
+[The material identified in the indictment] is child pornography; and 3.
+The defendant knew both that the material depicted one or more minors and that the minor[s] were engaged in sexually explicit conduct; and 4.
+[The person identified in the indictment] had not attained the age of eighteen years; and 5.
+[The material identified in the indictment] has been:

+- a. [mailed; shipped; transported] using any means or facility of interstate or foreign commerce or in or affecting interstate or foreign commerce by any means[, including by computer]; or - b. produced using materials that have been [mailed; shipped; transported] in or affecting interstate or foreign commerce by any means[, including by computer]; or c. [distributed; offered; sent; provided] using [the mails] [any means or facility of interstate or foreign commerce].
 If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].
 If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].

-"Child pornography" is defined in Pattern Instruction 18 U.S.C. $\S$ 2256(8).
+Committee Comment In giving this instruction the court should choose which of the alternatives presented under element 5 are applicable to the case.
+"Child pornography" is defined in Pattern Instruction 18 U.S.C. § 2256(8).

+"Interstate/foreign commerce" is defined in a pattern instruction that follows the instructions related to 18 U.S.C. § 1465.
+"Minor" is defined in Pattern Instruction 18 U.S.C. § 2256(1).

+"Sexually explicit conduct" is defined in Pattern Instruction 18 U.S.C. $\$ 2256(2)(B).